UmmAbdul-Majeed/mp2-fall2015/README.md

 </html>
 ```

-In this lab exercise, you will develop a tool to examine HTML files and determine if it represents a valid sequence of tags.
+In this machine problem, you will develop a tool to examine HTML files and determine if it represents a valid sequence of tags.
 Your validator will use stacks and queues to match tags.
 We will provide starter code that will read HTML pages from files and break them apart into tags for you; you must implement the functionality to match tags.

 ### Task 1: Implementing a Stack